What Is Landlord Insurance?

 Landlord insurance helps cover losses sustained due to tenants or their guests.

 It’s wise to have adequate home and contents cover for guests staying over at the property.
-If someone is robbed of valuable jewellery under your roof, the guest might sue you for damages.
+Even though a tenant is required to have their own contents if their items are damaged due to water ingress, mould, a collapsed ceiling and they feel you were negligent in your duties as an Owner, they might sue you for damages.
 Civil suits can quickly turn your dreams of owning an investment property into nothing.

 Why take the chance when specialised insurance covers you fully?